 Step 1: Understand the pattern

-Before studying for the aptitude test for UPSC, one should know the pattern of CSAT exam.
-It’s a 200 mark paper with a total of 80 questions where each correct answer is awarded 2.5 marks and 0.83 marks is deducted for every incorrect answer.
+Before studying for the aptitude test for UPSC, one should know the pattern of the CSAT exam.
+It’s a 200 mark paper with a total of 80 questions where each correct answer is awarded 2.5 marks and 0.83 marks are deducted for every incorrect answer.
 Total time allotted for CSAT paper is 2 hours.